 Now it’s time to go to the store and buy all the vegan food you can get your hands on!
 It’s best to stock up on as much produce as possible and purchase healthy grains like quinoa, wild rice, and oats.
-These make wonderful bases for breakfast dishes or for a filling lunch and dinner.
-Then consider buying some unsweetened almond milk in place of dairy milk along with some hemp, chia, walnuts, or flax seeds for healthy fats.
-Legumes like lentils, green peas, chickpeas, and any types of beans you want to try are also great staples to round out your meals as well.
+These make wonderful bases for breakfast dishes or a filling lunch and dinner.
+Then consider buying some unsweetened almond milk in place of dairy milk, along with some hemp, chia, walnuts, or flax seeds for healthy fats.
+Legumes like lentils, green peas, chickpeas, and any type of beans you want to try are also great staples to round out your meals as well.
 Just try to stay away from foods with too much added sugar for optimal blood sugar levels (and overall health).

 Have fun at the store but remember to read ingredient labels and embrace simple foods as much as possible.
-Lastly, don’t forget the herbs, spices, and condiments like stevia, tamari, mustard, tahini, and balsamic, or apple cider vinegar.
+Lastly, don’t forget the herbs, spices, and condiments like stevia, tamari, mustard, tahini, balsamic, or apple cider vinegar.
 They’ll be key to making your meals taste flavorful, zesty, and decadent!

 5. Focus on the Basics

 Remember that eating a vegan diet doesn’t have to be hard.
 Just start with the basics when it comes to your first few batches of meals.
-As an example, for breakfast you could have oatmeal with some almond milk, cinnamon, and chopped fruit or coconut yogurt.
-For lunch, I suggest picking several meals you can make and keep in the fridge to grab and go like soups and salads.
+As an example, for breakfast, you could have oatmeal with some almond milk, cinnamon, and chopped fruit or coconut yogurt.
+For lunch, I suggest picking several meals you can make and keep in the fridge to grab and go, like soups and salads.
 Great snack ideas include an ounce of raw almonds or walnuts, along with sliced fruits and vegetables.
-Dinner could be a pan of roasted root veggies with seasonings, alongside a batch of quinoa, mushrooms, garlic, and kale.
-Remember that sometimes the basic ingredients end up tasting the best so don’t get too fancy unless you just want to.
+Dinner could be a pan of roasted root veggies with seasonings alongside a batch of quinoa, mushrooms, garlic, and kale.
+Remember that sometimes the basic ingredients end up tasting the best, so don’t get too fancy unless you just want to.
 When in doubt, you can always make a smoothie and keep things interesting.
 They’re a great way to fill in the gaps and keep things creative, not to mention delicious!